notlucky13166/fluffy-octo-potato/docs/netlify.md

 - **Build command:** `npm install && npm run build:web`
 - **Publish directory:** `dist`
 - **Node version:** Netlify picks up `NODE_VERSION=18` from the config file.
 Adjust if you require a different runtime.
+- **Web dependencies:** The project expects Expo’s web runtime.
+Ensure `@expo/metro-runtime@~3.1.3` (or the matching version for your Expo SDK) remains listed in `package.json` so Netlify installs it during the build.

 ## 3. Add environment variables
 The public Supabase keys are already stored in `netlify.toml`.
 You can also manage them from the dashboard: